-When you're looking for the best camera, there are a lot of options to consider.
-First, what are your needs?
-If you're looking to do a lot of in-studio portrait photography, a DSLR could be your ticket.
-If, however, you're planning to take your camera out and about, a mirrorless camera or more compact shooter may be the best option.
+Which of these is the best camera for you will depend on what you'll be using it for, what your experience level is and what your budget is.
+If you're looking to do a lot of in-studio portrait photography, for instance, a DSLR or mirrorless camera will likely best meet your needs.
+But if you're planning to take your camera out and about, a compact shooter or rugged waterproof model may be the best option.

-Because everyone's needs and experience levels are different, "the best camera" is a pretty subjective term, but within each type of camera—mirrorless, DSLR, compact, point-and-shoot, waterproof, and instant—there are some models that are clearly better than others.
+As a result, "the best camera" is a pretty subjective term — but within each type of camera there are some models that are clearly better than others.
 We evaluated them for picture and video quality, handling, features, and value to come up with our recommendations.

 What are the best cameras?

 We think the best camera for most people is the Sony Alpha a6100.
-This mirrorless camera is compact, delivers excellent-quality photos and video, and can be had for $700, which includes a 16-50mm lens.
-The Sony a6100 has a 24-MP sensor, records sharp 4K video, and has a fast autofocus system.
+This mirrorless camera is compact, shoots excellent photos and video, and can be had for around $750 with a 16-50mm lens.
+The Sony a6100 has a 24MP sensor, records sharp 4K video, and has a fast autofocus system.
 Its battery life is a reasonable 420 shots, but you'll want to invest in an extra battery if you're planning to use it a lot.

 Read on for all of our top picks for the best cameras.